unRob/rob.mx/src/cv/en.md

 A generalist software engineer with an aptitude for learning voraciously and working at/around/despite/on/with computers for nearly two decades.

 Roberto thrives within teams that value knowledge sharing and collaboration through understanding; he loves making tools for them and debugging with them.
-He's got no trouble speaking of himself in the third person.
+He has no trouble referring to himself in the third person.
 As you can see, his pronouns are he/him; his plants currently call Brooklyn home.

 ## What is Roberto good at?